 1. You Don’t Wear Your Engagement Ring

 This alone may not be a good enough reason to sell your engagement ring, but it’s an important sign.
 If your old engagement ring is lying untouched and forgotten at the bottom of your jewelry box, a fair payment that matches its true value might be worth more to you than the ring itself.

-2. You Don’t Plan to Pass it Down to Children
+2. You Don’t Plan To Pass It Down To Children

 There are many reasons people don’t pass engagement rings down to their children.
 Some people don’t have children.
 Others want their children to have the experience of choosing a unique and personal ring with their partner.
 Others still simply don’t have a deep attachment to their engagement ring, and so passing it on wouldn’t make sense.
 Whatever your reason, this is another sign that selling your engagement ring might be your best option.

 There’s nothing wrong with not feeling an emotional attachment to your engagement ring.
 While it can represent a significant moment in you and your partner’s lives, ultimately, it’s just a piece of jewelry.

 Maybe you’re not married or engaged anymore, in which case it’s completely understandable not to feel the need to keep your ring.
 It may have been meaningful to you at some point, but it might not hold the same significance anymore.
 Selling your ring is a practical way to move on and start a new chapter in your life.

-5. You Need the Money
+5. You Need The Money

 Many people wonder if it is wrong to sell an engagement ring because they need the money.
 Depending on a number of factors, your diamonds may have significant value.